 I get asked a lot about cooking a meal in the Instant Pot.
 Many people want to cook multiple types of food at once, in the same pot.
 This can be a time saver, and it is really nice to have one dirty pot!
 I rarely have only one dirty pot. 😀

-Instant Pot Chicken Thighs with Potatoes is an easy way to cook two things at once.
-It’s even easier if you use food that doesn’t have to be browned first, but these taste much better if you do brown them.
+It’s even easier if you use food that doesn’t have to be browned first, but these chicken thighs taste much better if you do brown them.

 I like doing it this way.
 When I make them with BBQ sauce, I don’t brown them first, I broil them after pressure cooking, to caramelize the BBQ sauce.
 Yum!
 You could definitely do the potatoes with BBQ chicken if you want.